LTmadness/ValheimBetterServerConfig/README.md

 Config file will be generated after first server start

 ### Changes
+#### v0.0.50
+- Added configurable backup system that puts set amount of backups(1 per save) into folder with your world name
+- Added new command for server bash console:
+	* sleep - fast foward to next morning
+- Code cleanup/fixes

 ##### v0.0.40
 - Added even more commands to bash console: